drmikecrowe/browser-tools-mcp/README.md

 These tools can call out to external APIs but in our case, **all logs are stored locally** on your machine and NEVER sent out to any third-party service or API.
 BrowserTools MCP runs a local instance of a NodeJS API server which communicates with the BrowserTools Chrome Extension.

-All consumers of the BrowserTools MCP Server interface with the same NodeJS API and Chrome extension.
+All consumers of the BrowserTools MCP Server interface with the same NodeJS API and the Extension.

-#### Chrome Extension
+### Chrome Extension

 - Monitors XHR requests/responses and console logs
 - Tracks selected DOM elements